Sylius/SyliusResourceBundle/UPGRADE.md

         default_locale: null
 ```

-Before `1.9.x` it was configured with `%locale%` parameter.
+Before version `1.9.x` the provider was configured with `locale` parameter.
-If you still use this `%locale%`parameter, you can configure translation like this:
+If those options are not configured, for backward compatibility, it will fallback to the `locale` parameter if it's defined.
+This is deprecated and will be removed in version 2.0.
+If you want to keep using the `locale` parameter starting with version 2.0, then add the following configuration:

 ```yaml
 sylius_resource: